Servant-Software-LLC/EFCore.MyCustom/README.md

 2. Implement [**MyCustomTypeMappingSource**](https://github.com/Servant-Software-LLC/EFCore.MyCustom/blob/BasicProvider_Step_%231_of_4/EFCore.MyCustom/Storage/Internal/MyCustomTypeMappingSource.cs) and define all CLR to database types.

-3. Implement [**IRelationalConnectionFactory**](https://github.com/Servant-Software-LLC/EFCore.MyCustom/blob/BasicProvider_Step_%231_of_4/EFCore.MyCustom/Storage/IRelationalConnectionFactory.cs) and [**MyCustomConnectionFactory**](https://github.com/Servant-Software-LLC/EFCore.MyCustom/blob/BasicProvider_Step_%231_of_4/EFCore.MyCustom/Storage/MyCustomConnectionFactory.cs) that merely constructs an instance of your ADO.NET Connection class by providing it with the current connection string.
+3. Implement [**IMyCustomRelationalConnection**](https://github.com/Servant-Software-LLC/EFCore.MyCustom/blob/BasicProvider_Step_%231_of_4/EFCore.MyCustom/Storage/Internal/IMyCustomRelationalConnection.cs) and [**MyCustomRelationalConnection**](https://github.com/Servant-Software-LLC/EFCore.MyCustom/blob/BasicProvider_Step_%231_of_4/EFCore.MyCustom/Storage/Internal/MyCustomRelationalConnection.cs) that merely constructs an instance of your ADO.NET Connection class by providing it with the current connection string that was dependency injected into it by the RelationalConnectionDependencies instance.

-4. Finally, we can implement [**MyCustomOptionsExtension**](https://github.com/Servant-Software-LLC/EFCore.MyCustom/blob/BasicProvider_Step_%231_of_4/EFCore.MyCustom/Infrastructure/Internal/MyCustomOptionsExtension.cs).
-Add the necessary services and settings that are specific to your ADO.NET Provider.

 At this point, you should be able to build your provider.
-Nothing is wired up, so you will not yet be able to do anything with it.
+Nothing is wired up and many classes are still missing, so you will not yet be able to do anything with it.

 ### Boilerplate Classes (Step #2)